PHAHAM17/pchem_projects/README.md

 # PhysicalChemProjects
-These are all the projects I completed for class or for interest during my time at UCSB
+These are all the projects I completed for class (physical chemistry) or for interest during my time at UCSB.
+Topics include thermodynamics and statistical mechanics.